-Music 9842 DMA Piano Literature Seminar I Fall 2023
+Music 9843b DMA Piano Literature Seminar Winter 2024

-Course Instructor: Dr. Brett Kingsbury Office - MB308 E-Mail - bkingsb@uwo.ca Phone - 416.570.5269
+Course Instructor: Dr. Brett Kingsbury

+Office - MB308

+E-Mail - bkingsb@uwo.ca Phone - 416.570.5269

-Course Description:
+Course Description

-This seminar will focus on works written for the keyboard up until the year 1828 (the death of Schubert).
-In-depth and focused research and discussion will help participants to explore how specific composers used a variety of devices and influences to develop their individual styles.
-These will include forms and devices from earlier times, from non-keyboard genres (e.g., opera, polyphonic vocal music, compositions for lute), and folk and popular music.
-Examination of the ways in which different composers have worked with these materials will help to differentiate the keyboard styles of individual composers and also help to make clear long-term trends in the development of keyboard literature.
-Throughout the seminar, discussion will continually be tempered by the outlook of the participants as performers.
+This seminar will focus on works written for the piano by composers active between 1800 and the present.
+In-depth and focused research and discussion will aid the participants in exploring how specific composers used a variety of devices and influences to build up their individual styles.
+These will include forms and devices from earlier times (e.g. the baroque), forms and stylistic devices from other genres (e.g. opera), and folk and popular music.
+Examination of the ways in which different composers have worked with these materials will help both to differentiate the piano styles of individual composers and also make clear long-term trends in the development of piano literature.
+Throughout the seminar, discussion will constantly be tempered by the outlook of the participants as performers.

-Course Evaluation:
+Course Evaluation

-1) Article presentations (2) - 30% (15%+15%)
+1) Article presentations (2) 30% (15%+15%)

 Each participant will be expected to give two oral reviews of articles chosen by the instructor.
-The articles will be relevant to the topics being discussed in class.
+The articles, provided by the instructor, will be relevant to the topics being discussed in class.
 The reviews should provide a synopsis of the contents of the article under discussion and a critical analysis of those contents.
-Clarity of style and presentation should also be considered in the presenter's assessment.
+Clarity of style and presentation will also be considered in the presenter's assessment.
 The presentation will be followed by a class discussion.
 Presenters will then prepare a brief (5-6 pages) written version of their presentations, taking into consideration the in-class discussion.
 Written assignments must be submitted to the instructor within one week of the oral presentation.

-2) In-class topic presentations (2) - 30% (10%+20%)
+2) In-class topic presentations - 30%

-Each participant will be required to deliver two 30-minute in-class presentations.
-The topics for the presentations will be selected by the instructor in consultation with each participant and will be related to other topics being discussed concurrently in the seminar.
-The second presentation should be considered preparatory to the final paper.
+Each participant will be required to deliver one 30-minute in-class presentations.
+The topics for the presentations will be selected by the instructor in consultation with each participant and will be related to topics being discussed concurrently in the seminar.
+This presentation should be considered preparatory to the final paper.

-3) Final paper - 40%
+3) Final Paper - 40%

-The final paper will be a research paper about 15-20 pages in length.
-The topic for the final paper will be the same as the topic for the final in-class presentation.
+The final paper will be a research paper approximately 15-20pgs in length.
+The topic for the final paper should be the same as the topic for the final in-class presentation.
 The paper should be on a topic related to but not bound by the issues discussed in class and approved by the instructor.
-Participants may wish to think of this paper as, in some sense, preparatory to a degree monograph.
+Whatever the topic decided on, participants may wish to use this paper as preparatory to their degree monograph.

-Course Calendar:
+Course Calendar